-The Veteran's appeal has been dismissed due to his death, and the Board lacks jurisdiction to proceed with the case.
+The Veteran's appeal has been dismissed due to their death, and the Board lacks jurisdiction to proceed with the case.

-The deciding factor: The Veteran died during the pendency of his appeal, making it impossible for the Board to make a decision on the merits.
+The deciding factor: The Veteran died during the pendency of the appeal, making it impossible for the Board to make a decision on the merits.

 - Claimed conditions